learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ## Preprocessing: One-hot Encoding of the Complaints

-As before, we need to do some preprocessing and data manipulationg before building the neural network.
-Last time, we guided you through the process, and now its time for you to practice that pipeline independently.
+As before, you need to do some preprocessing and data manipulationg before building the neural network.

-Only keep 2,000 most common words and use one-hot encoding to reformat the complaints into a matrix of vectors.
+Keep the 2,000 most common words and use one-hot encoding to reformat the complaints into a matrix of vectors.

 ```python